pcabrales/prototwin-pet/README.md

 The resulting dataset of PET-dose pairs is used to train a state-of-the-art, efficient 3D deep learning model with a Deviation Predicting Branch (DPB) to predict dose maps and patient set-up errors from PET scans within milliseconds after a proton therapy treatment.

-### Note:
-All files too heavy to include here are located on the Octopus PC (147.96.73.91) and backups are saved in `/scratch/petgfn/PabloJr` on the `fistensor.fis.ucm.es` server.

 ## Set Up Environment 🧱